 Does the gentleman with whom I had the conversation, serve the "Living God?"
 Biblically speaking, I would suggest not.
 Rather, the so-called "living god" he serves what I believe is a figment of someone's imagination, not unlike the Superman of the movies, who is in the final analysis, just a bunch of computer 1's and 0's, or a recycled Egyptian ram-god Banebdjedet.

 But think about this.
-The man's eternal destiny is based on some kind of hopes that this figment will save him at the judgement day.
+The man's eternal destiny is based on some kind of hopes that this figment will save him at the judgment day.
 As I closed the conversation with him, I suggested that there is no more cruel hope, than a false hope.
 May the Living God open his eyes.

 PS.
 How would you define the Living God to this man?
 After all he might be your neighbor.